alxdwa/portfolio-mar-19/README.md

 ### Project Plan & Timeline ###

-The portfolio needs to be deployed within the timeframe of one week.
+The portfolio needs to be deployed within the timeframe of one week, so careful time management was required.

 ### Trello: Brainstorming & Agile Workflow ###